Second Boer War: Origins

+European settlement

-The first European settlement in South Africa was founded at the Cape of Good Hope in 1652, and thereafter administered as part of the Dutch Cape Colony.
-The Cape was governed by the Dutch East India Company, until its bankruptcy in the late 18th century, and was thereafter governed directly by the Netherlands.
-As a result of political turmoil in the Netherlands, the British occupied the Cape three times during the Napoleonic Wars, and the occupation became permanent after British forces defeated the Dutch at the Battle of Blaauwberg in 1806.
-At the time, the colony was home to about 26,000 colonists settled under Dutch rule.
-A relative majority represented old Dutch families brought to the Cape during the late 17th and early 18th centuries; however, close to one-fourth of this demographic was of German origin and one-sixth of French Huguenot descent.
-Cleavages were likelier to occur along socio-economic rather than ethnic lines.
-Broadly speaking, the colonists included a number of distinct subgroups, including the Boers.
+The first European settlement in South Africa was founded at the Cape of Good Hope in 1652, and administered as part of the Dutch Cape Colony.
+As a result of political turmoil in the Netherlands, the British occupied the Cape three times during the Napoleonic Wars, and the occupation became permanent after the Battle of Blaauwberg in 1806.
+The colony was then home to about 26,000 colonists settled under Dutch rule.
+Most represented old Dutch families brought to the Cape during the late 17th and early 18th centuries.
+Broadly speaking, the colonists included distinct subgroups, including the Boers.
 The Boers were itinerant farmers who lived on the colony's frontiers, seeking better pastures for their livestock.
-Many were dissatisfied with aspects of British administration, in particular with Britain's abolition of slavery on 1 December 1834.
-Boers who needed forced labor to care for their farms properly would have been unable to collect compensation for their slaves.
+Many were dissatisfied with aspects of British administration, in particular with Britain's abolition of slavery in 1834.
+Boers who used forced labor were unable to collect compensation for their slaves.

 Between 1836 and 1852, many elected to migrate away from British rule in what became known as the Great Trek.
 Around 15,000 trekking Boers departed the Cape Colony and followed the eastern coast towards Natal.
-After Britain annexed Natal in 1843, they journeyed farther northwards into South Africa's vast eastern interior.
+After Britain annexed Natal in 1843, they journeyed farther north into South Africa's eastern interior.
 There, they established two independent Boer republics: the South African Republic (1852; also known as the Transvaal Republic) and the Orange Free State (1854).
-Britain recognised the two Boer republics in 1852 and 1854, but attempted British annexation of the Transvaal in 1877 led to the First Boer War in 18801881.
-After Britain suffered defeats, particularly at the Battle of Majuba Hill (1881), the independence of the two republics was restored, subject to certain conditions.
-However, relations remained uneasy.